Raising Sheep

 In addition to your climate and the quality of forages available on your pasture, other considerations you should make when determining the ideal number of sheep per acre of pasture on your farm are:

-1. The Size of Sheep in your Flock -- Smaller sheep will typically consume less forage, so you may be able to graze more sheep per acre of pasture.
+Smaller sheep will typically consume less forage, so you may be able to graze more sheep per acre of pasture.

-2. The Daily Grazing Period -- sheep in cooler climates will typically graze later into the morning, and earlier in the afternoons, whereas sheep flocks in extreme heat will seek shelter and shade during the day, grazing for fewer hours.
+Sheep in cooler climates will typically graze later into the morning, and earlier in the afternoons, whereas sheep flocks in extreme heat will seek shelter and shade during the day, grazing for fewer hours.

-3. The Terrain in your Pastures -- if you have smooth, flat pastureland with access to fresh water available in numerous places, your sheep may graze more efficiently than they would on rough, hilly terrain with access to water in only one location.
+If you have smooth, flat pastureland with access to fresh water available in numerous places, your sheep may graze more efficiently than they would on rough, hilly terrain with access to water in only one location.

-Deciding How Many Sheep Per Acre of Pasture is Right For You
+Deciding How Many Sheep Per Acre of Pasture is Right for You

 Sheep Stocking Rates Per Acre